shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** Fully aligned with Contoso's design principle.
 Containerised E360 can be deployed on AKS, EKS (AWS), or any Kubernetes-compatible environment.
 Contoso explicitly stated they are "not open for any re-architecture or platform-sticky components", making this the philosophically aligned choice.
 - **Con:** Maintaining cloud neutrality imposes constraints: the team must avoid using any cloud-specific managed services (or abstract them behind interfaces), which limits the use of optimised platform features.
 This can slow development and reduce the sophistication of the analytics layer compared to what Fabric could offer.

-> **Trade-off:** This is the **most polarising dimension**.
-Option 1 maximises value for the majority (80%) at the expense of the minority (20%).
-Option 2 serves everyone equally but at a higher operational cost for all. **The hybrid approach resolves this: use containerised E360 as the universal base, and offer Fabric-enhanced analytics as a value-add for Azure-hosted customers.**
+> **Trade-off:** This is often framed as the **most polarising dimension**, but it shouldn't be.
+Option 1 maximises value for the majority (80%) and Azure Arc addresses the minority (20%) — this is not a gap, it's a solved problem.
+Option 2 serves everyone equally but at a higher operational cost for all — effectively punishing 80% of clients to accommodate 20%. **Recommendation: Azure Native is the right choice.
+For SaaS clients (~80%), cloud portability is irrelevant — they consume E360 as a service, not infrastructure.
+For the ~20% requiring non-Azure deployment, Azure Arc + AKS provides a managed path without sacrificing the platform's core capability.
+The "one codebase everywhere" ideal sounds appealing in theory but delivers a mediocre experience everywhere in practice.**

 ---